It Wasn't Tech Neck

 When I Stopped Believing the Explanations

-Then I was referred to both a pain psychologist and a pain psychiatrist.
+I was referred to both a pain psychologist and a pain psychiatrist.
 Two separate referrals, for the pain at the base of my skull.
+Before anyone had ruled out something structural.

 I had been in enough boardrooms to know when a problem was being managed instead of solved.
 Something structural was wrong.
 No one was looking at the full picture.